DandyLyons/notes/content/Library/The Bible (WEB)/42 - Luke/Luke-06.md

 To him who strikes you on the cheek, offer also the other; and from him who takes away your cloak, don't withhold your coat also.

 ###### v30
-Give to everyone who asks you, and don't ask him who takes away your goods to give them back again.
+Give to everyone who asks you[[#Give to everyone who asks you|*]], and don't ask him who takes away your goods to give them back again.

 ###### v31
 "As you would like people to do to you, do exactly so to them.